Photo: JGI/Jamie Grill/Getty Images

 Take, for example, the fact that as we’re in the middle of an online privacy crisis, we can’t decide whether web-connected devices should be very visible (bigger phones screens!) or hidden away (like, say, in a watch), whether technology should be kept to certain times of the day (you need a phone break!), or integrated into every aspect of our lives.

-Help, my kid is in love with Siri!
 The latest example of this worrying pattern is the casual adoption and increasing use of Artificial Intelligence–powered speakers and AI personal assistants such as Amazon’s Alexa.
 AI-powered speakers can be useful in managing your schedule and playing music, but we should be worried about the direction we’re headed when it comes to the technology’s involvement in parenting—an area where we definitely have not considered the consequences.

 Recently, Amazon launched a version of its Echo speaker for kids.
 In that version, Alexa is much more kid-friendly, and has hundreds of audiobooks to read to your children.
 The AI assistant also comes with child-specific answers to certain questions, and an explicit-lyrics filter.
 In other words, it does a nice job of letting you maintain control of the content your children consume.
 And that’s a good thing.